Picture this: a warm, golden disc of freshly baked kuboos, still steaming from the oven, waiting to be torn apart and savored.

 When selecting olive oil for this recipe for kuboos, it's important to choose a high-quality oil that will add flavor and richness to the bread.
 Look for extra-virgin olive oil, which is made from the first cold pressing of the olives and has a fruity, aromatic flavor.
 Also, choose an olive oil with a low acidity level, as this indicates a higher quality oil.

 Cane sugar activates the yeast and adds a subtle sweetness to the bread.
-You can substitute brown sugar, date sugar, or coconut sugar if you prefer a darker, more complex taste.
+You can substitute brown sugar, coconut sugar, or palm sugar (which is also amzaing for making things like klepon and bubur sumsum) if you prefer a darker, more complex taste.
 Simply swap out an equal amount of one of these dry granulated sweeteners in place of the cane sugar.

 🥟The importance of blooming the yeast in bread making